LearnLink Blog

 She sang beautiful.She sang beautifully.

-I felt real happy.I felt really happy.
+I felt real happy.I felt happy.

 The cat is more fluffy.The cat is fluffier.